 Hot Tip: draw different animals from a common base

-Now before we complete this tutorial with a list of animal drawing tutorials, let’s explore one more trick.
+Now before we complete this tutorial, let’s explore one more trick.
 Once you have learned how to draw one animal, it is usually quite simple adapting the same drawing for a few other different animals of the same type.
 Here are a couple of examples:

 In our tutorial on how to draw a fish, we learn the basic fish shape.
 Here it is: